The value of PROJECTNPS

-ProjectNPS uses the Net Promoter® approach to measure the service provided by project managers and sponsors throughout the life of a project.
+ProjectNPS uses the Net Promoter® approach to measure the service being provided by project managers, project sponsors and the PMO.
 Stakeholders simply answer three simple questions every reporting period and provide feedback on what could be improved.
 Reports can then be run to review and act on the feedback and a ProjectNPS score is generated.

 Projects, when done well, can change the world

 The key to delivering projects successfully rests with the people who have the accountability and responsibility for them.
 Waiting until the end of the project before you provide feedback is often too late.
 ProjectNPS provides you with the data required to make immediate improvements, or accentuate the positives so that project management is the best it can be.
 Our vision is to improve the project management experience around the globe.
 ProjectNPS will be the catalyst for this.

 According to the Standish Group, only 29% of projects were successful in 2014.